Parallel sampling of decomposable graphs using Markov chain on junction trees: Decomposable graph updates

-\begin{example} Figure~\ref{fig:example1_graph} illustrates a 12-vertex, 8-maximal-clique \(\cbr{C_{1}, \dots, C_{8}}\), decomposable graph having a junction tree \(T\) in Fig.~\ref{fig:example1_junction} (left).
-The tree \(T\) includes one clique that have no graph vertices, hence shown as \(\emptyset\), and two non-empty non-maximal cliques labeled as \((8,7)\) and \(3\) to indicate the vertices included in them.
-The induction of \(T\) to vertex \(6\) (\(T_{6}\)), shown in Fig.~\ref{fig:example1_junction} (right), is composed of 3 cliques \(\cbr{C_{2}, C_{3}, C_{4}}\) connected with solid edges.
-The set \(\Tn{}{6}(T)\) is coloured in blue and \(\Tbd{T}{6}(T)\) in green.
+\begin{example} Figure~\ref{fig:example1_graph} illustrates a 12-vertex, 8 maximal cliques \(\cbr{C_{i}, \dots, C_{8}}\), decomposable graph having junction tree \(T\) in Figure~\ref{fig:example1_junction} (left).
+The tree \(T\) includes two cliques that have no graph vertices, hence shown as \(\emptyset\).
+The induction of \(T\) to vertex \(6\) (\(T_{6}\)), shown in Figure~\ref{fig:example1_junction} (right), is composed of 3 cliques \(\cbr{C_{2}, C_{3}, C_{4}}\) connected with solid edges.
+The set \(\Tn{}{6}(T)\) is colored in blue and \(\Tbd{T}{6}(T)\) in green.